torahappy/Prophyan/happy/matagaki.eng.2023.md

 URL: <https://aidatorajiro.github.io/sakusaku/sakusaku.html>
 Walkthrough: <https://www.youtube.com/watch?v=yD6CshIZKic>

-It is a work that overlaps quite a bit in concept with "I'm In The Computer Memory".
-It was exhibited at the Media Ambition Tokyo exhibition in February-March 2020.

-In a nutshell, it is a game where you can enjoy the way words are transformed depending on the connections of consonants.
+It is a game where you can enjoy the way words are transformed depending on the connections of consonants.
 The system is inspired by Hebrew and Arabic language, in which words may be written only by consonants.

 Words work as if to support the unchangeable reality.
 I created this work to show that it is possible to reverse this effect and change the reality through transforming words and realizing hidden networks behind them.
 If we can catch a glimpse of "the world (or words) that could have been", the sense of stagnation in our current reality may be eased a little.